ec-intaros/opendap-xarray-use-cases/.ipynb_checkpoints/README-checkpoint.md

 Define the filtered dataframe to use for the analysis (eg *position_df_bbox*, *position_df_bbox_mm*, *position_df_bbox_hh*) to the **df_toPlot** variable.

 ### Range 0-20 Test
+Define parameters:
+* Platform Code
+* Selected Variables
+* DEPTH range

-#### Filter Data
+#### Data Filtering
-This section allows filtering one or more variables for each platform, and DEPTH range, to the data that was previously filtered in the Filtered Position section.
+This section allows filtering one or all variables for teh define platform and DEPTH range, to the previously-filtered data (eg by "BBOX", by "BBOX and Month", or by "BBOX and Hour").

-The following are the four types of filters that are given as examples:
+The following are the two types of filters that are given as examples:
 * Filtered data by BBOX and One Variable
 * Filtered data by BBOX (All Variables)
-* Filtered data by BBOX and One Variable, within a DEPTH range
-* Filtered data by BBOX (All Variables), within a DEPTH range

-The output of all filters is a *filtered_xarr* xarray dataset, containing one or all the variables within the specified DEPTH range, of those positions that have been previously filtered (eg by "BBOX", by "BBOX and Month", or by "BBOX and Hour").
+The output of both filters is a *filtered_xarr* xarray dataset, containing one or all the variables within the specified DEPTH range.

 #### Reference Plots
 The reference plots are generated for the available variables of the filtered xarrays.
 On the y-axis is shown the TIME of the measurement (in float format, which needs to be converted to datetime format), and on the x-axis is the DEPTH of the measurement.